As the first Brussels-based think-and-do tank specializing in animal law & policy, our mission is to advance the interests of animals in the EU.

 what we do

-The Institute provides top-notch legal research services in French and English, under the form of hourly consultations and weekly to monthly research projects.
+We also offer these services in French and English, under the form of hourly consultations and weekly to monthly research projects.

 The Institute’s core mission is to empower its partners through training and education.
-Training solutions are custom-made, for all levels and all group sizes.

 We provide monitoring services to EU Public Affairs professionals under the form of a newsletter.